The Ford Pitch | Part 2

 Eli leaned over.
 “It’s not ideal looking.”

 “I wouldn’t buy one.”
-Joel quipped.
+Joel scoffed.

 “Neither would I,” said Eli.